itsjoekent-archive/baseball-time/fetch-mlb-data/notes.md

 - Not all years have the cumulative file representing all innings, might be better to just request each inning file.
 - The day portion of the path `/components/game/mlb/year_xxxx/month_xx/[day_xx]` should not have a slash at the end.
 - 2005 is the last year that has the inning by inning data.
+- 2010 is the first year with pitch-by-pitch timestamps.
 - Directories with the game data (gid_xxx_xx_xx_yyy_zzz_n) must end with a slash.